IBI Group: Vancouver office

 The Vancouver office expanded through the 2005 merger of Hancock Bruckner, Eng + Wright; Lawrence Doyle Architects; and Young + Wright Architects.

 Grey-Noble & Grey-Noble

 In 2005 the Newmarket, Ontario-based architectural firm of Grey-Noble & Grey-Noble was acquired.

 Thomas Blurock Architects

 In 2006 the Costa Mesa, California-based educational project-focused firm of Thomas Blurock Architects was acquired and incorporated.

 Page+Steele

 In 2008 the Toronto-based firm of Page+Steele, Architects was acquired and operates as Page+Steele/IBI Group.

 Gruzen Samton Architects

 In 2009 the New York City based firm of Gruzen Samton Architects, Planners & Interior Designers was acquired.
 The firm was founded in 1936 and operates as IBI Group.

-Stevens Group Architects
+Group Architects

-In 2009 the small Toronto-based firm of Stevens Group Architects was acquired.
-IBI relocated and redistributed its team to a new location and the company and presence dissolved entirely through the following years, due to reputation challenges.
+In 2009 the small Toronto-based firm of Group Architects was acquired.
+IBI relocated and redistributed its team to a new location and the company and presence dissolved entirely through the following years.